Chikan.Linen

 The Linen club from Aditya Birla group, headquartered in Worli, Mumbai, is one of the finest linen sellers in India,though they are expensive, depending upon the quality and the purpose of the fabric.

 Linen fabric is more expensive than cotton because of its process to yarn and process to fabric.
 Linen can be cross dyed, which is using one color for the warp yarns and another color for the weft.
-This results in a wide variety of color effects which are quite nice.
+This results in a wide variety of color effects.
 The effects can be subtle, as when adjacent colors or dramatic, as when compliments or even black/white are used.
 The warn is dyed prior to weaving resulting in a great color saturation.
 This is especially effective in making yarn dyed plaids.

 ------------------------------------